 A coat of fresh paint can bring new life to your house inside and out, but at what cost?
 Paints and other products like primers, stains and caulks may emit unhealthy volatile organic compounds (VOCs) that can lead to eye irritation, headaches and more severe health effects.

-We’re here to tell you the good news: zero- and low-VOC coatings and adhesives are now commonly available from major suppliers; California has some of the strictest standards in the nation to limit VOCs.
+We’re here to tell you the good news: zero- and low-VOC coatings and adhesives are now commonly available from major suppliers; CALIFORNIA SPOTLIGHT: Jerome’s Furniture has some of the strictest standards in the nation to limit VOCs.
 Read on for more detailed tips on green paints from the Green Product Directory; a free, public resource for California homeowners.

 Interior Finishes: Read the Label